LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/are-bacteria-sentient.md

 Are humans sentient?

+Are you sentient?

+Is God sentient?

 How much "sentient" is enough

-for you to not harm them?
+to avoid harm?